ADORSYS-GIS/fineract/doc/apache_proxy_setup.md

 # 4. Virtual Host for All Traffic on Port 80
 <VirtualHost *:80>
-    # Preserves the original Host header from the client.
     ProxyPreserveHost On

     # 5. Fineract Backend API Proxy Configuration